Skip to main content

 36 semester hours required:

-• 15 hour central core courses: MBA 421, MBA 427, MBA 430, MBA 440, MBA 450; Students who have successfully completed 12 or more undergraduate semester hours in a required core area may be eligible to substitute a 400-level elective in that area for the required core course.
+• 15 hours of central core courses: MBA 421, MBA 427, MBA 430, MBA 440, MBA 450; Students who have successfully completed 12 or more undergraduate semester hours in a required core area may be eligible to substitute a 400-level elective in that area for the required core course.

 • 3 hour capstone course: MBA 485

 • 9 hours of 400-level graduate business or other pre-approved elective courses.
-(Graduate courses at the 300-level may not be taken to fulfill the MBA elective requirements).
-In consultation with a Master of Business Administration advisor, students are can choose from among a wide offering of elective courses to design a Plan of Study.
+In consultation with a Master of Business Administration advisor, students can choose from among a wide offering of elective courses to design a Plan of Study.
 The choice should be congruent with each student's goals.
 Elective courses are offered based on student demand.
 Elective courses taken outside the College of Business require prior approval by the Associate Dean and often involve additional course work to fulfill prerequisites.

 Corporate MBA Sequence (CMBA)